DrylandEcology/SOILWAT2/doc/additional_pages/SOILWAT2_Parallelization.md

 The I/O process will read in 50 sites of data at once and distribute 10 sites to the 5 compute processes

 ## Notable Program Internals (for developers)
-Abstracted view of execution
-The following workflow is executed until all sites are simulated or the program is signalled to be shutdown
+The following workflow is an abstracted view of execution and is executed until all sites are simulated or the program is signaled to be shutdown.

 ### Logging
-- I/O processes will error for two reasons
+- I/O processes will error for three reasons
     - netCDF library error
     - Input value setting/checking error
     - A problem occurs with Open MPI
-- I/O processes will report their error to their respective log file Strings and NetCDFs
+- I/O processes will report their error to their respective log file

+### Strings and NetCDFs
 - In the normal version of netCDFs (serial), we can write strings (NC_STRING) and text (NC_CHAR).
 - In parallel netCDF, we cannot create strings since the library wants fixed-length strings, so we must use text.
-- This unfortunately does not simply mean creating a statically sized array of characters and having variable-length strings within, they must *all* be the same *size*
+- This unfortunately does not simply mean creating a statically sized array of characters and having variable-length strings within, they must *all* be the same *size*.

 ### Input
-The new parallel mode has required a slightly different method of reading inputs In concept, when an I/O process’ multiplication of # compute processes and N_SUID_ASSIGN > 1 (i.e., \<\# compute processes\> * N_SUID_ASSIGN), the I/O process needs to read in more than one site’s input to distribute to its compute processes
+The new parallel mode has required a slightly different method of reading inputs.
+In concept, when an I/O process’ product of # compute processes and N_SUID_ASSIGN > 1 (i.e., \<\# compute processes\> * N_SUID_ASSIGN), the I/O process needs to read in more than one site’s input to distribute to its compute processes.
-To properly do this without too much addition/rewriting of netCDF inputs, I/O processes will read in multiple sites at once in a long string of values, and set the values to an instance of run time input structs to distribute to the compute processes
+To properly do this without too much addition/rewriting of netCDF inputs, I/O processes will read in multiple sites at once in a long string of values, and set the values to an instance of run time input structs to distribute to the compute processes.
-More specifically, using a scenario of 1 I/O to 2 compute processes and 2 N_SUID_ASSIGN
+More specifically, using a scenario of 1 I/O to 2 compute processes and 2 N_SUID_ASSIGN what would happen is
-Create four instances of run inputs
+- Create four instances of run inputs
-Read in a specific input key, e.g., model
+- Read in a specific input key, e.g., model
-Read in four sites of data
+- Read in four sites of data
-Loop through all relevant data within the read site data and set it into the respective input structure
+- Loop through all relevant data within the read site data and set it into the respective input structure

 #### Notes
-The reason we need to loop over the inputs across all four sites is because the dimensions of the variable may not be ideal (e.g., site dimension last time=100, …, site=2, instead of site dimension first, site=2, time=100, etc.)
+The reason we need to loop over the inputs across all four sites is because the dimensions of the variable may not be ideal (e.g., site dimension last time=100, …, site=2, instead of site dimension first, site=2, time=100, etc.).
 The code will keep track of these dimensions and loop over the site data and store it in the respective input structs Plain netCDF (SWNC/SWNETCDF mode) inputs remain the same to read one site at a time